Why Do I Hiccup Once Randomly? | Quick Science Facts

 How Long Does One Random Hiccup Last?

-A lone hiccup usually lasts less than a second—just enough time for one contraction and vocal cord closure cycle.
+A lone hiccup usually lasts less than a second—just enough time for one contraction and one vocal cord closure cycle.
 It’s so brief you might barely notice it unless it catches you off guard during silence.

 This fleeting nature is why most single hiccups don’t require treatment or cause discomfort beyond momentary surprise.